jenna-jordan/jenna-jordan.github.io/_pages/books.md

 "21 Lessons for the 21st Century" by Yuval Noah Harari :    By the author of "Sapiens" and "Homo Deus," this book is a set of 21 essays about the most important issues facing humanity today.
 One of these essays is about how science fiction is today's most important artistic genre!

+"Nexus" by Yuval Noah Harari
+:    Harari's latest book is all about information - naturally, this book is a must read for me.

 ## Recommended Fiction